magahet/dva/hw/hw2/hw2_report.md

 - The left-hand plot has a median line at 5, while the right-hand is at 4.
 These are the respective median values from the datasets.
 - The IQR for each differs in size as the left-hand plot has less variance in it's dataset.
 - The right-hand plot is skewed upward, as it has a number of lower values (0,1,1,1,1) who's mean in pulled up by a small number of high values.
 - The left-hand plot is more symmetric.
+Values not considered outliers are evenly distributed.
 - The left-hand plot whiskers are differing lengths due to the outlier value pulling the IQR up.
 - The high value on the right-hand plot falls within the distribution range (1.5x the IQR from the IQR), so it is not considered an outlier.
 This extends the whisker all the way to the upper value.